 Schizophrenia - aripiprazole (TA213)

-Fast, easy summary view of NICE guidance on 'psychosis and schizophrenia in children and young people'
+Fast, easy summary view of NICE guidance on 'psychosis and schizophrenia'

 NICE recommends aripiprazole as a possible treatment for some people aged 15 to 17 years with schizophrenia.

 You should be able to have aripiprazole if:

 - you cannot take risperidone for medical reasons or